marian-m12l/studio/README.md

 If run in a terminal, it should display some logs, ending with `INFOS: Succeeded in deploying verticle`.
 * Open a browser and type the url `http://localhost:8080` to load the web UI.

+Note: You should avoid running the script as superuser/administrator, as this may create permissions issues.

 ### Using the application

 The web UI is made of two screens: